Gorresio/whiteprocess/README.md

 # whiteprocess (PyELF beta 0.8) - Whitelist Threads Filter on UNIX (GNU/Linux and BSD)

 * Full documentation and analysis:   [whiteprocess\_PyELF\_B0.8\_doc.pdf](http://ciaparath.altervista.org/publish/whiteprocess\_PyELF\_B0.8\_doc.pdf)

 * For testing:   [Try to Hack whiteprocess](http://ciaparath.altervista.org/trytohack\_whiteprocess.html)

+### WARNING - Important Final Upgrade
+* The current version of whiteprocess will be included in a fork **whiteprocess-beta** (supported throughout 2018)
+* Remote Check will be deleted from the next version (for now it is a useless feature, it will be included as a separate component).
+* Version for Microsoft Windows under development.

 ### - General Functioning